pratyushchamola/charcha-the-chat-app/README.md

-This project helps improve your understanding about APIs and also, is an indermediate level of project which requires decent amount of knowledge about reactjs, apis handling and frontend skills.
+This project helps improve your understanding about APIs and also, is an indermediate level of project which requires decent amount of knowledge about reactjs, api handling and frontend skills.

 **Note**: to start working with this project you need to first register yourself with chatengine.io, to access the api key.